VeronaYuki/VeronaYuki/README.md

   ### hey there--call me verona;

   <p>
-    hello, my name is verona, a brazilian trans programmer! <br>
+    hello, my name is verona, a brazilian programmer! <br>
     i love code, generative art, visual arts and game design.<br>
     i'm also a performer, and plan on implementing <br>
     programming to enhance my performances.